GO BACKTechnical AccessibilityWhat needs to be accessible?Find out if your website is compliant

 However, the company doesn’t check compliance with the ADA compliance guidelines and section-508 guidelines.
-Thus, the Bureau of Internet Accessibility (BoIA) checks for adherence to the four WCAG principles:
+These are the WCAG principles that the Bureau of Internet Accessibility (BoIA) checks sites against:

-Like other website accessibility solutions providers, the Bureau of Internet Accessibility (BoIA) customizes its services to fit different business needs.
+Like other website accessibility solutions providers, the Bureau of Internet Accessibility (BoIA) customizes its services to suit different business needs.